Vevo: Availability

 Vevo was available in Australia, Brazil, Canada, France, Germany, Ireland, Italy, Mexico, the Netherlands, New Zealand, Poland, the Philippines, Spain, the United Kingdom and the United States.
-The website was scheduled to go worldwide in 2010, but as of March 8, 2024, it was still not available outside these countries.
+The website was scheduled to go worldwide in 2010, but as of November 2025, it was still not available outside these countries.
 Vevo's official blog cited licensing issues for the delay in the worldwide rollout.
-Most of Vevo's videos on YouTube are viewable by users in other countries, while others will produce the message "The uploader has not made this video available in your country."
+Most of Vevo's videos on YouTube are viewable by users in other countries, while others will produce the message "The uploader has not made this video available in your country." or "This video is not available."

 The Vevo service in the United Kingdom and Ireland was launched on April 26, 2011.
 On April 16, 2012, Vevo was launched in Australia and New Zealand by MCM Entertainment.
 On August 14, 2012, Brazil became the first Latin American country to have the service.
 It was expected to be launched in six more European and Latin American countries in 2012.
 Vevo launched in Spain, Italy, and France on November 15, 2012.
 Vevo launched in the Netherlands on April 3, 2013, and on May 17, 2013, also in Poland.
 On September 29, 2013, Vevo updated its iOS application that now includes launching in Germany.
 On April 30, 2014, Vevo was launched in Mexico.

 Vevo is also available for a range of platforms including Android, iOS, Windows Phone, Windows 8, Fire OS, Google TV, Apple TV, Boxee, Roku, Xbox 360, PlayStation 3, and PlayStation 4.

 In May 2018, Vevo announced that it would be discontinuing its consumer website and app on mobile platforms in order to focus on YouTube syndication.
 However, Vevo is still available through various apps and devices including YouTube, DVRs, smart TVs, gaming consoles and streaming devices such as Roku.

+In early 2026, short vevo.ly links, which led to YouTube after Vevo's video hosting service's functionality was shut down, stopped working and was removed from video's description containing those links.